Random walks with local memory: Martingale central limit theorem

-The remarkable part of Proposition~\ref{prop: scaling limit} is that the conditions involve only the graph structure and the mechanism of the RWLM, and hence we can derive a scaling limit result regardless of the initial walker-and-rotor configuration.
-For example, Proposition~\ref{prop: scaling limit} implies that, for any initial walker-and-rotor configuration, triangular walk from Example~\ref{ex: triangular lattice} has a standard Brownian motion in $\R^2$ as its scaling limit.
+The remarkable part of Proposition~\hyperref[propscaling limit]{1.\thenumberprops} is that the conditions involve only the mechanism of the RWLM, and hence we can derive a scaling limit result \emph{regardless} of the initial walker-and-rotor configuration.
+In particular, it follows from Proposition~\hyperref[propscaling limit]{1.\thenumberprops} that, for every initial walker-and-rotor configuration, the triangular walk from Example~\ref{ex: triangular lattice} satisfies a functional CLT.

-Note that not all RWLMs satisfy the conditions in Proposition~\ref{prop: scaling limit}.
-For example, $p$-rotor walk from Example~\ref{ex: p-rotor walk} does NOT satisfy \eqref{MG2} unless $p=\frac{1}{2}$, and does NOT satisfy \eqref{MG3} as the random variable $Y$ sampled from $p_{\xb}(\yb,\cdot)$ has covariance matrix

-which depends on the vertex $\yb$ (note that $I_d$ denotes the $d\times d$ identity matrix).
-By the same reasoning, $p,\!q$-rotor walk from Example~\ref{example: p,q-rotor walk} (with $q<1$) also does NOT satisfy \eqref{MG3}.
-Hence we need a different approach to prove a scaling limit for these examples, which we partially achieve at the cost of starting the walk with a specific rotor configuration; see Section~\ref{SLLN}.
+Naturally, Proposition~\hyperref[propscaling limit]{1.\thenumberprops} does not apply to $p$-rotor walk and $p,\!r$-rotor walk even when $p=\frac{1}{2}$, as \eqref{equation: ILC} is never satisfied.
+Thus we need a different approach to prove a scaling limit for these RWLMs, which we partially achieve at the cost of starting the walk with a specific rotor configuration; see Theorem~\ref{theorem: intro scaling limit}.